onflow/flow/flips/20220715-cadence-purity-analysis.md

     }
     ```

     Cases like this will have to be rejected statically for safety.
+Field reads, of course, will remain valid, as they do not modify any state.

 * Writing to storage.
 This includes operations like `save` and `load` (since if a resource is loaded it will be moved out of storage), as well as `unlink`, but
 not operations like `copy`, `borrow`, `type`, or `getCapability`.

 * Writing to account state.
 This includes operations like adding, updating or removing a contract and adding, updating or removing account keys.

+* Logging data (calling the `log` function)

+* Emitting events

 * Mutating a reference.
 Any writes to references will have to be rejected, as it is generally not possible to know what value is being referenced.
 Consider code like the following: